kingmclol/ConquerTheDungeon/README.md

 - **Thoroughly animated:** Animations for entities are animated for almost every action they take.

 ## Known Bugs
 - When loading from a save file, the health bar for the player does not reflect the actual health of the player.
-  - The health bar in the side panel is correct, however.
+The health bar in the side panel is correct, however.
+- When dying while in a sword attack animation, you may be softlocked.
+Most prominent when killing yourself from an explosive barrel.
+- Possible bug of shooting staff projectiles in sword form.
+Unknown cause.
+- **SWORD ULTIMATES GOING THROUGH WALLS IS INTENDED.**
 - **SOME ENEMIES NOT FOLLOWING YOU IS INTENDED; IF YOU ARE TOO FAR, THEY WILL NOT MOVE TOWARD YOU.**

 ## Credits